Fourth crew member rescued after engineering ship sinks

-HONG KONG (AP) — A fourth crew member has been rescued Monday after a typhoon sunk an engineering vessel earlier this week, according to a Chinese state broadcaster.
+HONG KONG (AP) — A fourth crew member has been rescued Monday after a storm sunk an engineering vessel two days earlier, according to a Chinese state broadcaster.

 The crew member’s situation is stable and rescue work is still ongoing, according to state broadcaster CCTV.